[PDF] Lakes of India, MAPs, Key Points and Facts 2023

 • Spans into two districts – Krishna and West Godavari.

-• Lake is fed by water from seasonal Budameru and Tammileru streams.
+• The lake is fed by water from seasonal Budameru and Tammileru streams.

 • Declared as a wildlife sanctuary in November 1999.